semaphoreci/docs/docs/reference/semaphore-changelog.md

 - **UI indicator** - A new UI element shows the initialization log, making troubleshooting fast and easy.
 - **Exclude parameter** - A new option in change_in adds the ability to define which folders or files to skip.
 - **Glob pattern support** - change_in conditions have been further extended to allow the use of wildcards.
-- **Clearer error messages** - Improved error messages for most common misconfiguration issues.
+- **Clearer error messages** - Improved error messages for the most common misconfiguration issues.

-- **Improved stability** - All compilation errors coming from edge cases were eliminated, making these features more reliable.
+- **Improved stability** - All compilation errors arising from edge cases were eliminated, making these features more reliable.

-You can read more about this feature in our [blog post](https://semaphoreci.com/blog/monorepo-support-available).
+You can read more about this feature in this [blog post](https://semaphoreci.com/blog/monorepo-support-available).

 Additional reading material: